top of page

 Unfortunately private ADHD assessments can be of poor quality and lack governance, giving others a bad name.

-Can you get a cheaper / quicker ADHD assessment?
+Can you get a cheaper / quicker Adult ADHD assessment?
 Absolutely yes.

 Should you?
 Maybe not.

-Here is a little explanation of the structure of our ADHD assessments
+Here is a little explanation of the structure of our Adult ADHD assessments

 (which do not necessarily result in a positive diagnosis).

 1. You self-refer to Chiltern ADHD Clinic.
-An experienced Clinician will offer you a free 30 minute consultation.
+An experienced Clinician will offer you a free 15 minute consultation to discuss the process and answer any questions you may have.

 2. If you would like to go ahead, you will be offered a 60 minute screening appointment.
 This is to gather some brief information to determine whether it would be in your best interest to continue with a full diagnostic assessment.
 This will include a face to face or video appointment and some questionnaires.
 We do not believe that it is ethical to continue with a full diagnostic assessment if you don't appear to meet criteria after a screening appointment.

-3. If you appear to meet criteria and we agree to proceed, we will proceed with a full diagnostic assessment which could take another 6-8 hours.
+3. If you appear to meet criteria and we agree to proceed, we will proceed with a full diagnostic assessment which could take another 4-6 hours, or up to 10 hours with complexity.

 4. The Multi Disciplinary Team will discuss the case and agree whether the diagnosis is positive (i.e. you get a diagnosis of ADHD) or negative (i.e. you do not get a diagnosis of ADHD).